GUIDE ON SWEETWATERS SERENA CAMP IN KENYA

 When staying at Sweetwaters Serena Camp in Kenya, we recommend combining your safari with a visit to Amboseli, Masai Mara, Nakuru and Naivasha Great Rift Valley Lakes.
 You may optionally extend out to other wilderness areas of Meru or Tsavo ending with a beach vacation and Swahili cultural tour in the exotic spice island of Zanzibar or Lamu, or even Mombasa.READ MORE

 ARE YOU PLANNING AN AFRICAN SAFARI TO LAIKIPIA IN KENYA?

 Do You Need Knowledgeable, Experienced & Specialist Guidance With Sweetwaters Serena Camp?
-Let Us Help Plan Your Special Trip CorrectlyCONTACT AN AFRICA TRAVEL EXPERT ON SWEETWATERS SERENA CAMP
+Let Us Help Plan Your Trip Itinerary CorrectlyCONTACT AN AFRICA TRAVEL EXPERT ON SWEETWATERS SERENA CAMP

 LAIKIPIA CAMPS & LODGES

 EXPLORE MORE ON LAIKIPIA & LEWA CONSERVANCY IN KENYA

 HAVE YOU VISITED LAIKIPIA FOR AN AFRICA SAFARI IN KENYA?